Yard Waste Preparation Guidelines

 Yard Waste - Regular Collection

 Yard waste is now collected separately from trash.
 Place yard waste into rigid/reusable containers or paper yard-waste bags (in autumn, please keep leaf bags separate) and put them next to your refuse container.
+Do not use your City-issued trash container for yard waste unless you want the material treated as regular trash.
 Collection occurs on the same day as trash.
 Although the City does not provide paper bags or re-usable containers for yard waste, adhesive labels are available by request to be applied by the resident to their reusable container to identify its contents as yard waste.

-- Place yard waste next to your trash cart in reusable, hard-sided containers or paper yard-waste bags.
+- Place yard waste next to your trash cart in reusable, hard-sided containers or paper yard-waste bags (Do not use your City-issued trash container).

 - Each bag or container must weigh less than 45 lbs.